 Stemetil comes in the form of tablets, syrup, mouth dissolving tablets, injectables, and suppositories.

-5mg.
+The strength of this drug is 5mg.
 These medicines are also available in 12.5 mg and 25 mg in the form of ampules and suppositories.

 Below are some of the conditions under which the doctors may not recommend Stemetil.
 You must inform your doctor if you have any of these diseases or health conditions before being put on this medication.